d3fc/d3fc/packages/d3fc-webgl/README.md

 If *valueFunc* is specified, sets the value property to the given function and returns this attribute builder.
 If *valueFunc* is not specified, returns the current value function.

-The value function is run for each entry in the data set and should return appropriate values for the current attribute buffer being built.
+The value function is run for each entry in the data set, receiving the current data point and its index as arguments, *`valueFunc(data, index)`*.

+If the size property is set to `1`, then *valueFunc* must return a single value.
+If the size property is set to a value other than `1` then *valueFunc* must return an array of length equal to the size property.

 <a name="webglElementAttribute_size" href="#webglElementAttribute_size">#</a> *webglElementAttribute*.**size**(*size*)

 If *size* is specified, sets the size property and returns this attribute builder.
 If *size* is not specified, returns the current value of size.

 The size property is used to specify the number of components to the attribute.
 It must have the value `1` (default), `2`, `3`, or `4`, corresponding to the shader types `float`, `vec2`, `vec3`, and `vec4` respectively.

-If the size property is set to a value other than `1` then the given value function must return an array of length equal to the size property.

 <a name="webglElementAttribute_type" href="#webglElementAttribute_type">#</a> *webglElementAttribute*.**type**(*type*)